STRYCHNOS MELINONIANA - DEVIL'S DOER.

 Also: Melinonine G (flavopereirine), B, E, F, J, K, L, M.

-It also increase reflex excitabilaty in the sacral (lower) region of the spinal cord.
+Dobrudua also increases reflex excitability in the sacral (lower) region of the spinal cord.

 Researchers think that this action changes blood flow or the transmission of nerve impulses to genital tissues.

-Shamans in Suriname regard devil doer as a natural alternative for Viagra;
+Shamans in Suriname regard devil doer as a natural alternative for Viagra®; Cialis® and others;

-it is also used in magic rituals by these.
+it is also used in magic rituals of these shamans.

-Propagation Seeds and cuttings.
-Culture party sun, moist soil, needs high humidity.
+partly sun, moist soil; it needs high humidity.

 |